All Products

 }

-You can create a batch task by passing the file ID returned by the Prepare and upload a file API to the input_file_id parameter.
+Create a batch job by setting the input_file_id parameter to the file ID returned by the Prepare and upload the file API operation.

-The API rate limit is 1,000 calls per minute per Alibaba Cloud account.
-The maximum number of running tasks is 1,000.
-This includes all tasks that have not finished.
-If you exceed the maximum, you must wait for a task to finish before you can create another one.
+API rate limit: Each Alibaba Cloud account can make up to 1,000 calls per minute.
+The maximum number of running jobs is 1,000 (including all unfinished jobs).
+If you exceed the maximum, you must wait for a job to finish before creating a new one.

 OpenAI Python SDK